 Jody was born and raised in the heart of the midwest in Southeastern Illinois.
 With 20 years experience, she began her career in substance abuse prevention after graduating from the University of Southern Indiana.
 She had the privilege to work with the rural communities in southeastern Illinois to address underage substance use.
 During her time in prevention, she has built strong relationships from around the country with others who are also passionate about creating positive change.

-Jody lives in Evansville, Indiana with her husband, Jay.
+Jody lives in Grayville, Illinois with her husband, Jay.
 She enjoys reading, crocheting, boating, and spending time with her family, four children, and her furry friends, Piper (Labradoodle) and Bauer (Yorkie).
-Recently, their family grew by two with the births of their first grandchildren, Harrison and Hudson.
+Recently, their family grew by three with the births of their first grandchildren.
 She loves being their “Gogo”!

 WORKFORCE